 Thank you for your time.

 Thanks for writing to me.
-I’ve always found the best way to look at behaviour that’s bothering you is to first try and figure out whether the behaviour is simply something that can be taken care of via a ‘teachable moment’ as it were, or whether it’s indicative of other issues.
+I’ve always found the best way to look at behaviour that’s bothering you is to first try and figure out whether the behaviour is simply something that can be taken care of via a “teachable moment,” as it were, or whether it’s indicative of other issues.

-Find out if the behaviour is pointing to a systemic issue
+Find out if the behaviour is pointing to a systemic issue.

-The way to look at this is that kids do things for a reason, because it works for them.
-So ask yourself what works for him in this scenario?
-Well, for one he gets your attention and negative attention is just as good as the positive variety.
-Two, he gets everyone else’s attention too.Even if he doesn’t mean to be naughty, it’s still working for him and so he keeps doing it.
-So, to stop him doing it, you have to take away what he’s getting, which means giving him no attention for the behaviour, at all.
+The way to look at this is that kids do things for a reason—because it works for them.
+So ask yourself: What works for him in this scenario?
+Well, for one, he gets your attention, and negative attention is just as good as the positive variety.
+Two, he draws everyone else’s attention.Even if he doesn’t mean to be naughty, it’s still working for him, so he keeps doing it.
+So, to stop him doing it, you have to take away what he’s getting, which means giving him no attention for the behaviour at all.

-Ask people to help
+Ask people to help.

 When he interrupts, look at him and hold up your finger.
-Say to him “I’ve told you before you can’t interrupt mommy.
-That’s your first warning.'”
-Then look away, back to your friend and completely ignore him.
+Say to him, “I’ve told you before, you can’t interrupt mommy.
+That’s your first warning.”
+Then look away, back to your friend, and completely ignore him.
 He just isn’t there, even if he pulls on your pants.
-Give him 30 – 60 secs and if he doesn’t stop, hold up two fingers, look him in the eye and say, “I’ve told you to stop interrupting.
+Give him 30 to 60 seconds, and if he doesn’t stop, hold up two fingers, look him in the eye, and say, “I’ve told you to stop interrupting.
 That’s your last warning.
 If you don’t stop, you’ll go in time out.”
-Try to be completely calm and then ignore him again.
-If he doesn’t stop in another 30 – 60 seconds, remove him to the car and then go back and finish your conversation.
+Try to be completely calm, and then ignore him again.
+If he doesn’t stop in 30 to 60 seconds, take him to the car and then return to finish your conversation.

-Set him up over and over again
+How to stop a child interrupting: Set him up over and over again.

-Acknowledge when he gets it right
+Acknowledge when he gets it right.

 Best of luck to you.